Frequently Asked Questions.

 A. If you have any concerns about your health you should consult your doctor before starting training.
 As far as the classes go, we advise everyone to work at their own pace and to build up their fitness slowly.
 In the first few weeks you will have an instructor closely supervising your fitness training.
 Once you integrate into the main body of the class, the instructors will continue to supervise your fitness training.

 Q. I have never done this sort of thing before, I don’t want to feel out of place or look stupid?

 A. Everyone has their first class, you will find that the instructors and other students are friendly and welcoming.
-Nothing is expected of you and no one will be making judgements, Penrith RBSD is a system where ego is NOT an issue.
+Nothing is expected of you and no one will be making judgements, Penrith Self Defence is a classes that is conducted in a friendly non-intimidating manner where ego is NOT an issue.

 Q. Is self defence or martial art training expensive?